 2- Improve your Product or Service

-Customers can give you a different perspective about your product or service.
+Customers can give you a different perspective on your product or service.

 They can give feedback with brutal honesty but you should be brave enough to take it all because it is always an opportunity for you to improve yourself.

-You should always keep in mind that you produce for customers and you serve for customers.
+You should always keep in mind that you produce for customers and you serve customers.

 It is for this reason that the feedback that you collect from your customers is the best tip to achieve success in your business.

-3- Build Knowledge Base for Possible Situations in the Future
+3- Build a Knowledge Base for Possible Situations in the Future

 The knowledge base that you build by listening to customer feedback will not only help you better learn about your own deficiencies but also will give you a better insight into the best way of dealing with problems.